dxdesjardins/GDEssentials/README.md

 2. Generic singleton class implementations for Nodes and Resources.
 3. An object pooling system.
 See the GDPool repository for documentation.
 4. A StageManager singleton.
 I define a stage as a highest level scene, such as a GameLevel or PersistentDataStage.
-5. A collection of extension methods and utilities implementing functionality inspired by Unity.
+5. A collection of extension methods and utilities.

 Requirements
 ----